kaileeagray/fcc-fargo-leaderboard/NOTES.md

 ## To dos:
++ add edit/create camper profile to user edit page
++ can we make edit pages more dry by using partials to new?

 + in user controller -- camper profile needs to be created on sign_up
 + sign up page - field for fcc profile
 + edit camper page